 Johnson Opening Statement: Hearing on the President’s and Other Bipartisan Entitlement Reform Proposals

-The President likes to say that if we agree on a policy, then we should act and not let our differences hold us up.
+As I’ve said before, the President likes to say that if we agree on a policy, then we should act and not let our differences hold us up.